Papillo machon ssp britannicus

 The day was not just about the Swallowtails.
-Earlier on my walk I saw many types of damsel and dragonflies, including our own Norfolk Hawker but could not get any images of it.
+Earlier on my walk I saw many types of damsel and dragonflies, including our own Norfolk Hawker but could not get any images of them, being far too warm and sunny for them to settle.
 One damselfly I did photograph turned out to be quite scarce, it was a female Variable which was a bonus.
-Also on the wing were several early male Large Skippers.
+Also on the wing were several male Large Skippers.

 To have the best chance to encounter the Swallowtail two points are important to remember.